Eikichi Yazawa: 1981–1987: Career in the United States, performing with the Doobie Brothers

-1988-1999: Media Appearance
+1988–1999: Media appearances

-In 1988, Yazawa's first album in EMI, Kyohansha (lit.
-Accomplice), is released.
-This album is recorded in London, with the musicians in the U.K. like Alan Murphy, Micky Moody, Jimmy Copley.
-He held 76 concerts in this year, with the last one in his first Tokyo Dome.
-On the next year, he held other 2 concerts at the same place.
-On the tour of 1990, Rock’n’Roll Army, Keyboardist Guy Allison is joined.
-He supports his concert until today.
+In 1988, Yazawa's first album on EMI, Kyohansha (translated: Accomplice), was released.
+This album was recorded in London, with U.K. musicians such as Jaz Lochrie, Alan Murphy, Micky Moody, and Jimmy Copley.
+He played 76 concerts this year, with the last one being his first at the Tokyo Dome.
+The following year, he held two additional concerts there as well.
+On the tour of 1990, Rock'n'Roll Army, Keyboardist Guy Allison joined.
+He is still part of the band.

-The album in 1991, Don't Wanna Stop, is the new challenge for him.
-Half of this album recorded in London under the producing of George McFarlane, another half in L.A. producing by Andrew Gold.
+1991's album, Don't Wanna Stop, was a new challenge for him.
+Half of the album was recorded in London by producer George McFarlane, and the other half was produced in L.A. by Andrew Gold.

 In 1992, he started to appear in the advertisement of Suntory's brand-new canned coffee product, Boss.
-It was very surprising commercial because he played an unfortunate salaryman, breaking the impression of rock music charisma.
-In this period, Yazawa continually appeared on the media.
-In 1994, he starred in the drama Ari Yo Saraba (lit. goodbye, ants) as a high school biology teacher.
-In this drama, he sings both opening theme and ending theme.
+It was a very surprising commercial because he played an unfortunate worker, breaking the impression of rock music charisma.
+During this period, Yazawa continually appeared in media.
+In 1994, he starred in the drama Ari Yo Saraba (translated: Goodbye, Ants) as a high school biology teacher.
+In this drama, he sings both the opening theme and the ending theme.

-In 1995, after 20 years of his solo debut, Yazawa held the concert tour called Just Tonight, which includes a few stadium or dome concerts (Yokohama Stadium, Hankyu Nishinomiya Stadium, Fukuoka Dome).
-This concert's backband (John McFee, Bruce Gowdy, George Hawkins, Keith Knudsen, Guy Allison) is referred as the best member of Yazawa's concert.
+In 1995, 20 years after his solo debut, Yazawa held the concert tour called Just Tonight, which included several stadium or dome concerts (Yokohama Stadium, Hankyu Nishinomiya Stadium, Fukuoka Dome).
+This concert's back-up band (John McFee, Bruce Gowdy, George Hawkins, Keith Knudsen, Guy Allison) is referred to as the best of Yazawa's concerts.

-He tried to record the completely new album in front of his fans in 1996.
-This event, Open Recording Gig, is released on VHS and DVD, with the recorded album, Maria.
+He tried something new in 1996 by recording his completely new album live in front of his fans.
+This event, Open Recording Gig, was released on VHS and DVD along with the recorded album, Maria.

-In 1997, he is invited to "songs and visions", the rock festival held in Wembley Stadium as the special guest and representative of Asia, alongside Rod Stewart, Jon Bon Jovi, Chaka Kahn, and Robert Palmer.
-He sang "Don't Be Cruel" alone, "Heartbreak Hotel" and "Hey Jude" with other musicians.
+In 1997, he was invited to "Songs and Visions", the rock festival held in Wembley Stadium as the special guest and representative of Asia, alongside Rod Stewart, Jon Bon Jovi, Chaka Kahn, and Robert Palmer.
+He sang "Don't Be Cruel" solo, snd "Heartbreak Hotel" and "Hey Jude" with other musicians.

-In 1998, Yazawa was swindled out of about 3.5 billion yen (approx. 35 million US dollars) for a huge building construction project in Australia.
+In 1998, Yazawa was swindled out of about 3.5 billion yen (approx. $35 million U.S.) for a huge building construction project in Australia.
 It took him several years to pay off the debt.

-He also starred in the movie, Ojuken (lit. entrance exam) as a corporate-owned marathon runner.
-On September 15, 1999, right after the day of his 50th birthday, he held the anniversary concert called Tonight the Night! in Yokohama International Stadium, witch capacity of 70,000 audiences, keeping the promise he did in the book Nari-Agari.
-Many people believe that this concert is the best performance of his career or history of Japanese rock music.
+He also starred in the film, Ojuken (translated: Entrance Exam) as a corporate-owned marathon runner.
+On September 15, 1999, the day after his 50th birthday, he held an anniversary concert called Tonight the Night! in Yokohama International Stadium, with a capacity of 70,000, keeping the promise he made in his book Nari-Agari.
+Many people believe that this concert was the best performance of his career as well as the best concert in the history of Japanese rock music.